begin-theadventure/lutris-scripts/Northstar/Readme.md

 4. Now it depends on where you got the game.

-    If from Steam then you can skip it altogether, although have in mind that it won't count the hours played however you can also use Steam in the Wine prefix and run the game using it (if you need help with this, ask me).
+    If from Steam then you can skip it altogether, although have in mind that it won't count the hours played however you can also use Steam in the Wine prefix and run the game using it (if you need help with this, ask me//I might update this soon).

     Steam: Launch EA->in Lutris: ▲->Run EXE inside Wine prefix->NorthstarLauncher.exe